bytestostring/nkn.ovh/API.md

 o.Web.Response[15] = WSReply{Code: 15, Error: true, ErrMessage: "Wrong data of NodesId passed"}
 o.Web.Response[16] = WSReply{Code: 16, Error: true, ErrMessage: "Wallets overflow"}
 o.Web.Response[17] = WSReply{Code: 17, Error: true, ErrMessage: "One or more of the passed wallets are not in the correct format"}
-o.Web.Response[18] = WSReply{Code: 18, Error: true, ErrMessage: "One or more Id of the passed nodes are not found.
-No changes."}
+o.Web.Response[18] = WSReply{Code: 18, Error: true, ErrMessage: "One or more IDs of the passed nodes are not found.
+No changes were made."}

 //Link to apiGetNodeDetails
 o.Web.Response[19] = WSReply{Code: 19, Error: true, ErrMessage: "Wrong data of NodeId passed"}